markd315/UnionBuilder/README.md

 [![Coverage Status](https://coveralls.io/repos/meanjs/mean/badge.svg?branch=master&service=github)](https://coveralls.io/github/meanjs/mean?branch=master)
 [![Known Vulnerabilities](https://snyk.io/test/github/meanjs/mean/badge.svg)](https://snyk.io/test/github/meanjs/mean)

+# CEN3031 FINAL PROJECT DOCUMENTATION:

+## Link to the deployed page: laboratory-inventory.herokuapp.com

+## Credit people/organizations you borrowed code from or APIs you used: Bootstrap, Bootswatch, MEAN.JS, Nodemailer.

+## List of all project features implemented and associated screenshots include landing or home page:

+## Instructions for how to run the project locally: Clone this github repository.
+Navigate to it locally and checkout the branch you wish to run.
+The first time it is necessary to run npm install to install all the node dependencies.
+Then simply run npm start and the project will run locally.

+## How to update database and server connections: For database hosting, we use [mlab](https://mlab.com/home/) and have three databases.
+One is for testing.
+One is for development, and one is for production.
+The uris can be updated to new mLab databases in test.js, development.js, and production.js.
+Information about our deployment can be found in the deployment.md file in this repository.

 MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

 ## Before You Begin